-This binder is stuffed to the brim with my homeschool planner, My Father’s World Teacher Manual, and Bob Jones worksheets & answer sheets.
+This binder is stuffed to the brim with my homeschool planner, My Father’s World Teacher Manual, and Bob Jones worksheets and answer sheets.
 I LOVE having all of these things together so that I don’t waste time each morning gathering everything I need to start the day.

 My homeschool planner allows me to keep track of attendance, weekly lesson plans, semester learning plans, field trips, doctor visits, extra curricular activities, and any other info that would be useful to have on hand in case of an audit and for my own records.

-4th Grade Homeschool Curriculum
+Our 4th Grade Homeschool Curriculum

-My Father’s World- Exploring Countries & Cultures
+Core Curriculum: My Father’s World- Exploring Countries & Cultures

 When we started homeschooling W at the beginning of 2nd grade, we chose My Father’s World (Adventures in U.S. History) because it was a full curriculum already planned out for us.
 It was wonderful!
 We tried different curricula in 3rd grade just to spread our wings a bit.
 We enjoyed 3rd grade, but it was evident for myself and for W that My Father’s World is the right set for us.

 My Father’s World has a Bible & History core.
 It weaves other subjects in with this core for a seamless learning experience.
 We are using MFW Exploring Countries and Cultures for our 4th grade homeschool curriculum base.
 It has been a blessing so far and we look forward to dig deeper into it as the year goes along.

 Math: Teaching Textbooks Math 5

 Teaching Textbooks is new to our family, but I think it will be sticking around our home for years to come.
 W is a little ahead in math so we chose level 5 even though he is “technically” in 4th grade.
 He begs to do extra lessons each day because he loves it so much!